spontaneous-app/spontaneous-web/README.md

-# Spontaneous - Coming Soon Landing Page
+# Spontaneous - Landing Page

+Live site can be found at: https://www.thespontaneousapp.com/

 ## Tech Stack